 What do i want to know?
 Well, what do you think is going on here?
 Is there a better way I can handle this?

-It sounds like he’s addressed your concerns (being more mindful of returning texts to you, etc) and is even noticing her behavior around you himself.
-But if you’re getting a bad vibe from her, there’s a reason.
+It sounds like he’s addressed your concerns (being more mindful of returning texts to you, etc) and he is even noticing her behavior around you.
+Again, what’s up with the bad vibe?
 She may wish he was more than friends with her and hopes that at some point that can be the case.
-I also wonder about his potential blinders and kind of missing something pretty important about how the totality of this would make you feel.
+He also seems to be fairly clueless when it comes to understanding how this could make you feel uncomfortable.

 Seeing as you’ve taken a good first step with him in dealing with a few of the problems associated with their friendship, maybe you can take it a step further and ask him to set firmer boundaries with her.

 You may be his priority – but he may be hers.
-This is a dangerous dance where it looks as though someone could get hurt.
-You have a right to feel emotionally safe in your relationship and healthy boundaries don’t seem to be in place.
+Your goal is for more emotional safety in this relationship and healthy boundaries don’t seem to be in place.
 Break it down to him in that way.
 If he doesn’t make any adjustments and you still feel uncomfortable, ask yourself what’s keeping you there.

 Need relationship advice?
 Lisa now offers Relationship Consultations, to address your specific question.